jenkinsci/publish-over-plugin/README.md

 This option is especially useful in the case of a promotion where the main action is to Publish Over ...

-##### Always send from master
+##### Always send from controller

-By default, the publisher will connect from the host that has the files that need to be transferred - if a build is performed on a slave, then the transfer would be initiated from the slave.
+By default, the publisher will connect from the host that has the files that need to be transferred - if a build is performed on an agent, then the transfer would be initiated from the agent.

-By selecting this option, the connection will be initiated from the Jenkins master.
+By selecting this option, the connection will be initiated from the Jenkins controller.

 May be useful for those with exciting network configurations/administrators.

-##### Give the master a NODE_NAME
+##### Give the controller a NODE_NAME

 Legacy option